magicbear/palworld-server-toolkit/README.en.md

 > [!CAUTION]
 >
 > :warning: This tool is experimental.
 Be careful of data loss and *always* make a backup.
+>
+> Open `Level.sav` need to be on the SaveGames directory, or copied with `Players`, the editor will also reference to `Players` 's file for working, if you didn't may be corrupted the save file.

 > [!NOTE]
 >